artem-smotrakov/tlsbunny-and-docker/README.md

 # tlsbunny

 This is a framework for building negative tests and fuzzers for TLS 1.3 implementations.
-The idea is to decompose handshake process and data exchange to simple steps which are easy to configure.
+The idea is to split the handshake process and data exchange to simple steps which are easy to configure and re-use.
 The framework provides a set of basic steps which can be used in TLS 1.3 communication, for example:

 - generating a ClientHello message